Categories: Content Marketing

 • Certain entries appear as “Secure Notes” instead of logins.

-While these can be manually fixed quite easily, if you have been using both LastPass and different password management methods for a long time, the cleanup might take some time.
+While these can be fixed manually quite easily, if you have been using both LastPass and other password management methods for a long time, the cleanup might take some time.

 Pro Tips for a Smooth Migration